HenryXi/mybatis/generator/etc/Use IDEA Mybatis plugin generate mapper files.md

             └─mapper
                     UserInfoEntityMapper.xml
     ```
-7. the code of java
+7. the code of java and mybatis config

     ```java
     public class Client {